-Melanie has research experience working in plant medicines in the department of Pharmacy at the University of Toronto, and was also part of large-scale epidemiology study by the World Health Organization at the McLaughlin Centre for Population Health Risk Assessment at the University of Ottawa.
+Melanie has research experience working in plant medicines in the department of Pharmacy at the University of Toronto under the mentorship of Dr Heather Boone, and was also part of large-scale epidemiology study (INTERPHONE) by the World Health Organization at the McLaughlin Centre for Population Health Risk Assessment at the University of Ottawa, investigating the effects of cell phones and brain tumor risk.
 Prior to her studies, Melanie was a professional contemporary dancer.
 She has volunteered in Nicaragua with Natural Doctors International as a student, and, after completing her studies in naturopathic medicine, she was a research assistant and resident with the esteemed André Saine, where she learned and gained experience in acute and chronic applications of classical homeopathy.
 Melanie's practice style combines evidence based practice, with the concepts discovered in ancient traditional medicines, such as the theory of life force or vitalism that emerged out of the 19th century, to better weave both philosophical concepts of healing with research.

 Melanie Kusznireckyj is a Ukrainian folk dancer, and is professionally trained as a contemporary dancer.
 She studied modern dance at the School of Dance in Ottawa and worked as an interpreter and choreographer for the company Tilt Sound and Motion in Toronto.
 Inspired by culture and folklore, Melanie is a fusion artist that is interested in cross-disciplinary art forms.
 Recently, she collaborated with musicians and visual artists with the Yellowknife Dance Collective.